 How does static stretching affect an athlete's performance?

 Dr. L.W.
 McDaniel and Bobbi Jo Dykstra discuss stretching and ask, "how may static stretching performed prior to competition affect performance"?

-Stretching has been defined as applying tensile force to lengthen muscle and connective tissue.
+Stretching has been defined as applying a tensile force to lengthen muscle and connective tissue.
 Many athletes have been taught to stretch before each workout or competition with the purpose of increasing range of motion and potentially reducing the incidence of injuries.
 Since the early 1980's stretching has been promoted by sports medicine professionals.
 Stretching has been thought to prevent injury and improve athletic performance.
 Unfortunately, what most people do not know is that isolated static stretching immediately before exercise may impair a person's strength and power and has no effect on injury prevention.
 (Fields et al. 2007)

 Men taken from a university population were pre-and post-tested for isometric force and surface electromyography activity.
-These tests were performed on lower limb muscles, range of motion in seated hip flexion, prone hip extension, ankle planter and dorsi flexion, no-counter movement jump height, and ground contact time.
+These tests were performed on lower limb muscles, a range of motion in seated hip flexion, prone hip extension, ankle plantar and dorsiflexion, no-counter movement jump height, and ground contact time.
 Male participants were tested thirty, sixty, ninety, and one hundred and twenty minutes after static stretching.
-The group participated in an eighteen minute static stretch routine for the hamstrings, quads, and planter flexors.
-Each muscle group was stretched for forty-five seconds, which was repeated four times with fifteen second rests.
+The group participated in an eighteen-minute static stretch routine for the hamstrings, quads, and plantar flexors.
+Each muscle group was stretched for forty-five seconds, which was repeated four times with fifteen-second rests.
 Shirier found differences in the effects of two different types of stretching, acute stretching just before exercise and regular stretching performed over a period of days outside of exercise.
 He found that there was no benefit of acute stretching on isometric force production, isokinetic torque, or jumping height.
 In addition, he found that regular stretching after exercise improved strength, jump height, and running speed.
 These findings suggest that acute stretching before exercise had no positive effects on strength and power while regular stretching after training or competition improved strength and speed.